Art-of-WiFi/UniFi-API-client/README.md

    the controller's SSL certificate which is otherwise **disabled** by default.
 It is **highly recommended** to enable this feature in production environments where you have a valid SSL cert installed on the UniFi Controller that is associated with the FQDN in the `controller_url` parameter.
 This option was added with API client version 1.1.16.

+3. Using an administrator account (`$controller_user` in the above example) with **read-only** permissions can limit visibility on certain collection/object properties.
+See this [issue](https://github.com/Art-of-WiFi/UniFi-API-client/issues/129) and this [issue](https://github.com/Art-of-WiFi/UniFi-API-browser/issues/94) for an example where the WPA2 password isn't accessible for **read-only** administrator accounts.

 ## Functions/methods supported